The Forests, Fish and Wildlife Division offices remain closed and paper permits will not be issued at this time.

 Burning permits are required for all outdoor burning in PEI during fire season - March 15 to November 30 each year.

-Permits are available free-of-charge at any Forests, Fish and Wildlife Division office from Monday to Friday during normal working hours.
+Permits are available free-of-charge online from Monday to Friday during normal working hours.

-- Please have the civic address and/or the Property Identification Number(s) for the burn location
+- Have the civic address and/or the Property Identification Number(s) on hand for the requested burn location;

 |Southampton||2580 Rte 313, St Peters||902-961-7296|

 |J. Frank Gaudet Tree Nursery Complex||183 Upton Rd, Charlottetown||902-368-4700|

 |Wellington||40 Hackamack Rd, Richmond||902-854-7260|

 Are burning permits valid in all Island communities?

 No. Many Island municipalities also have their own fire regulations so burning permits are not issued for those areas.
 If you want to use an outdoor fire pit or outdoor fireplace or to burn or dispose of brush or leaves in any of the communities listed below, you must contact the city, town or village government office to ensure you abide by local buring requirements.

 A Burning Permit only allows you to burn: